w3c/wai-accessibility-principles/index.md

 Examples of providing enough time include providing mechanisms to:

--   Stop, extend, or adjust time limits, except where necessary;
+-   Stop, extend, or adjust time limits, except where necessary
--   Pause, stop, or hide moving, blinking, or scrolling content;
+-   Pause, stop, or hide moving, blinking, or scrolling content
--   Postpone or suppress interruptions, except where necessary;
+-   Postpone or suppress interruptions, except where necessary
--   Re-authenticate when a session expires without losing data.
+-   Re-authenticate when a session expires without losing data

 {% include excol.html type="start" id="" %}